letsencrypt/boulder/CONTRIBUTING.md

 [`gorp`](https://github.com/go-gorp/gorp), expects every field in a struct to map to a column in the table.
-If we add a new field to a model struct and Boulder attempts to write that struct to a table that doesn't yet have the corresponding column (case 1), gorp wil fail with `Insert failed table posts has no column named Foo`.
+If we add a new field to a model struct and Boulder attempts to write that struct to a table that doesn't yet have the corresponding column (case 1), gorp will fail with `Insert failed table posts has no column named Foo`.
 There are examples of such models in sa/model.go, along with code to turn a model into a `struct` used internally.